WCF Repeater Map

 Thanks to Polk County Emergency Management, an alternative radio and antenna to access the SARNET system from the Polk County EOC has been provided.
 While SARNET in Lakeland is down, our current plan until the link is repaired is to use the Tampa SARNET repeater on 442.850/+ with a tone of 146.2.

-The Sarasota SARNET repeater on 444.800/+ with a tone of 100.0 is currently operational, but within a few months of July 2023, will be decommissioned.
+The Sarasota SARNET repeater on 444.800/+ with a tone of 100.0 is no longer operational.
 FDOT is rebuilding the Fruitville Rd. interchange, and the current tower will be removed.
 This could easily be a year or more.
 There is no guarantee that there will be space to relocate a new tower.
 They are looking for someone who has an existing high repeater site that may be able to get it on the network, but there are no guarantees.